tomexiskandar/bintang/README.rst

 We are going to provide some functions that may be needed most when working with Bintang objects.

-Bing.iterrows(columnnames=None, result_as='dict')
+Table.iterrows(columnnames=None, result_as='dict')
 =================================================

-Loop through Bing table's rows and yield index and row.
+Loop through Bintang table's rows and yield index and row.
 By default row will be in python dictionary.

 .. code :: python